morbargig/MB-CV/README.md

     messagingSenderId: "???",
     appId: "???"
   };

-  // Initialize Firebase
-  firebase.initializeApp(firebaseConfig);
+class FirebaseApi {
+  constructor() {
-export default firebase
+    this.firebase = firebase
+    this.firebase.initializeApp(firebaseConfig);
+    this.username = "???"
+  }
+  ...
 ```

-you need to verify that you have a DB config right, and you ready to start !
+you need to use your own firebase configuration and change the usernaame in the FirebaseApi api constructor!

-and don't forget to send your CV :)
+don't forget to send your CV :)